Dublin, Ireland Self-Guided Walking Tour JetSettingFools.com

 Every Dublin, Ireland vacation should include a few stops at a traditional pub!
 The energetic Temple Bar District is chock-full of Irish pubs, restaurants and tourist shops.

-Our favorite Dublin Pubs in the area are the namesake Temple Bar and The Quays.
+Several bars have live music starting mid-day and going late into the night.
+Our Favorite Dublin Pubs in the area are the namesake Temple Bar and The Quays.
+Directions from Temple Bar to…

 #10 Dame Street Dublin and The Olympia Theater

 That said, the Olympia Theater is the most prominent landmark on the street.
-Opened in 1879, the venue is the premier theater and concert hall in the city.
+Opened in 1879, the stage has seen a slew of famous acts from Charlie Chaplin to Mumford & Sons.

-The stage has seen a slew of famous acts from Charlie Chaplin to Mumford & Sons.
-The theater underwent a major overhaul in the 1970s and the original iron and glass awning was completely restored after a truck crashed into it in 2004.
+The theater underwent a major overhaul in the 1970s and the original iron and glass awning was completely restored in 2004.
+Directions from Olympia Theater to…

 #11 Dublin City Hall

-The murals on the walls tell the story of Dublin’s history, while the tiled floor mosaic depicts the city’s Coat of Arms.
+It’s free to step inside the rotunda and view the giant columns that support the domed ceiling.
+The murals tell the story of Dublin’s history, while tiled floor mosaic depicts the city’s Coat of Arms.
+Directions from City Hall to…

 #12 Dublin Castle

-It’s free to walk on the grounds, but a ticket is required for admission inside, where they also offer guided tours.
+It’s free to walk on the grounds, but a ticket is required to go inside, where they also offer guided tours.
+Directions from Dublin Castle to…

 #13 Christ Church Cathedral of Dublin